Ensono/amido.github.io/docs/testing_static.md

 ## Configuring SonarCloud

-At the root of the package, a `sonar-project.properties` configuration file can be created, to pull in the required SonarCloud environment variaables, including SonarCloud token, project name, where to collect the code coverage report from, and what files should be exluded from analysis.
+At the root of the package, a `sonar-project.properties` configuration file can be created, to pull in the required SonarCloud environment variables, including SonarCloud token, project name, where to collect the code coverage report from, and what files should be excluded from analysis.

-For all configration options see [SonarCloud Analysis Parameters](https://sonarcloud.io/documentation/analysis/analysis-parameters/).
+For all configuration options see [SonarCloud Analysis Parameters](https://sonarcloud.io/documentation/analysis/analysis-parameters/).

 To pull in the Jest generated code coverage reports, outputted in the SonarCloud supported `lcov.info` report, the report path can be set in the `sonar-project.properties` file: